-- (b) authority to instruct a Queens Counsel does not cover a senior junior; - (c) an authority for 'briefing counsel' covers only: - (i) attendance at the trial; - (ii) a conference after delivery of the brief; - (iii) preparation of a skeleton argument (certainly in an appeal or in the Court of Appeal and where reasonable in any court) Din (Taj) & Anor v Wandsworth London Borough Council (No.3) [1983] 1 WLR 1171 - (d) an authority for 'instructing counsel' includes any instructions to or briefing of counsel after the date of the authority; and - (e) an authority for 'instructing a QC alone' will cover work by the Queen's counsel normally done by a junior such as settling court documents.
+- 13.8 It is also important to ensure that the instruction of counsel, where authority is required, is strictly in accordance with the terms of the prior authority given by the Lord Chancellor.
+The following points should be noted: - (a) where an authority is given or the terms of a limitation allow the obtaining of counsel's opinion that authority/limitation covers one opinion only; - (b) authority to instruct a King's Counsel does not cover a senior junior; - (c) an authority for 'briefing counsel' covers only: - (i) attendance at the trial; - (ii) a conference after delivery of the brief; - (iii) preparation of a skeleton argument (certainly in an appeal or in the Court of Appeal and where reasonable in any court) Din (Taj) & Anor v Wandsworth London Borough Council (No.3) [1983] 1 WLR 1171 - (d) an authority for 'instructing counsel' includes any instructions to or briefing of counsel after the date of the authority; and

+(e) an authority for 'instructing a KC alone' will cover work by the King's counsel normally done by a junior such as settling court documents.